 Don’t worry if you don’t have a label maker to make these plant markers.
 You can simply write on the washi tape covered clothespins using a regular black Sharpie.

-17. Clothespin Magnets
+17. Creative Clothespin

-I’ve found it’s best to find washi tape rolls that have the same width as the clothespins.
+We’ve found it’s best to find washi tape rolls that have the same width as the clothespins.
 Doing so lets you forego any cutting and reduces the time spent making the clothespin magnets.

 18. DIY Geometric Heart